The State Organization Index provides an alphabetical listing of government organizations, including commissions, departments, and bureaus.

 The number of hybrid and electric vehicles have been increasing on the road and in repair shops.
 Because of the high battery voltage, workers must be trained on how to safely service these types of vehicles.
 This fact sheet is intended to make it easier for mechanics to protect themselves and others while working on hybrids as well as find more information.

 To request a free training on the content of the MassCAR guide, contact OTA.
 The training curriculum has been made publicly available below.
-The presentations are also available in slide format upon request if you would like to incorporate them into your own training or curriculum.
+The presentations are also available in an editable slide format on request if you would like to incorporate them into your own training or curriculum.

 MassCAR Auto Repair Workshop Presentation